KirinyetBrian/Simple-Calculator-in-OO-PHP/README.md

 Code Changes are welcome.

 ## Ownership
-This project was forked from  [KirinyetBrian](https://github.com/KirinyetBrian).
+This project's original owner is [KirinyetBrian](https://github.com/KirinyetBrian).